vip-workshop/vip-workshop.github.io/index.md

 ## Format

-Our group holds a one-hour-long workshop-style forum on the second Thursday of each month at 8am PST/11am EST/4pm GMT.

-Sessions will be dedicated to providing feedback on two featured papers; accordingly, authors will only provide a short 5-minute presentation to provide an overview of the paper.
+Our workshops are one-hour-long sessions dedicated to providing feedback on two featured papers; accordingly, authors will only provide a short 5-minute presentation to provide an overview of the paper.
 Each paper will then receive 25 minutes of dedicated feedback from both a chosen discussant and other participants.
 Manuscripts will be circulated at least one week in advance, and all participants are expected to read them.

 # Workshop Information